dergachev/chef_homesick_agent/README.md

   ssh-add -l #  to see loaded keys if same as on chef VM and workstation echo $SSH_AUTH_SOCK  # to see if SSH_AUTH_SOCK variable is preserved when chef-solo runs
 ```

+## FIXME

+homesick_agent will attempt to connect via SSH to all users with homesick
+castles.
+This will probably fail unless your agent has a key that works for
+all of them.
+An obvious fix (not done) will be to use an attribute to track
+which users homesick_auth should workfor.